Alex Jones: Heslin vs. Jones

 On April 16, 2018, Neil Heslin and Scarlett Lewis, parents of victim Jesse Lewis, filed a defamation suit against Jones, Infowars and Free Speech Systems in Travis County, Texas.

-Jones was found to be in contempt of court even before the trial started, failing to produce witnesses and materials relevant to the procedures.
+Jones was found to be in contempt of court even before the trial started as a result of his failure to produce witnesses and materials relevant to the procedures.
 Consequently, Jones and Infowars were fined a total of $126,000 in October and December 2019.

 On January 22, 2021, the Texas Supreme Court threw out an appeal for dismissal by Jones of four defamation lawsuits from families of Sandy Hook victims.
 The court allowed the judgments of two lower courts to stand without comment, allowing the lawsuits to continue.

 On September 27, 2021, a district judge in Texas issued three default judgments against Jones, requiring him to pay all damages in two lawsuits.
 These rulings came after Jones repeatedly failed to hand over documents and evidence as ordered by the court, which the judge characterized as "flagrant bad faith and callous disregard for the responsibilities of discovery under the rules".

 The jury trial began in Texas on July 25, 2022, where the plaintiffs' attorney said they would seek $150 million from the jury.
-Heslin testified on August 2 that conspiracy theorists, fueled by Jones' statements, fired into his house and car and subjected him and his family to harassment.
-He said Jones' failure to attend court during his testimony was a "cowardly act".
+Heslin testified on August 2 that conspiracy theorists, fueled by Jones's statements, fired into his house and car and subjected him and his family to harassment.
+He said Jones's failure to attend court during his testimony was a "cowardly act".
 While Heslin was testifying, Jones was broadcasting his show, calling Heslin "slow" and "manipulated by some very bad people".
 Jones subsequently arrived at court to present his testimony, first sitting through that of Jesse's mother Scarlett Lewis.
-Lewis said "Alex, I want you to hear this.
+Lewis said, "Alex, I want you to hear this.
 We're more polarized than ever as a country.
-Some of that is because of you."
+Some of that is because of you".
 She asked Jones: "Do you think I'm an actor?"
-Jones responded, "No, I don't think you're an actor."
+Jones responded, "No, I don't think you're an actor".
 As the only person testifying in his defense, Jones admitted the Sandy Hook shooting was "100% real", and agreed with his own attorney that it was "absolutely irresponsible" to push falsehoods about the shooting and its victims.